vdhooftcompmet/group-website/README.md

 5. **Develop**

     Making changes to the source code of the website will immediately trigger a recompile upon saving changes, which will make changes visible in the browser (if the recompile is succesful of course).
 However, not all changes will be immediately visible.
 Since GitHub Pages only serves static websites, some pages need to be created beforehand (e.g., personal pages and news items).
-To prevent having to code all of these pages manually, including changing every page individually if there is a style change, we created a few scripts (you can check them out in `website/scripts`) that do this for us.
+To prevent having to code all of these pages manually, including changing every single page individually if there is a style change, we created a few scripts (you can check them out in `website/scripts`) that do this for you.
 All we need to do is supply the information to create pages for and put them in the correct format in the right location:

     - **Adding a news item**